-FIGnition's Firmware 0.9.9 interpreter improves by up to 20% upon previous versions running at up to 400KIPs, comparable to real, early 80s 8-bit CPUs!
+FIGnition's Firmware 1.0.0 interpreter improves by up to 20% upon version 0.9.8 and before; running at up to 400KIPs and comparable to real, early 80s 8-bit CPUs!

-The Benchmarks are simple adaptations of the original BYTE / Personal Computer World Benchmarks (with the exception of the floating point tests).
+The Benchmarks are simple adaptations of the original BYTE / Personal Computer World Benchmarks (with an alternative simple floating-point test, but not the transcendental test).
 The benchmark tests are now attached.

 An indication of the graphics performance is given below: